sous-chefs/apt/README.md

 This recipe also sets up a local cache directory for preseeding packages.

+**Including the default recipe on a node that does not support apt (such as Windows) results in a noop.**

 ### cacher-client
 Configures the node to use the `apt-cacher-ng` server as a client.